 Similar to the “Business Confidential” audit report during the study, the auditors will provide a final QA Audit report, and will suggest recommendations for the investigators to implement as part of finalizing their HEI research report.
 The audit team will provide a final QA statement, which will be printed in the final published report.

 While the exact timing of the audits varies across studies, the followed guidelines should be followed when defining the general plan and scope of the QA oversight for a study:

 A. Audits during the course of the research period

-One audit at the end of Year 1 or during Year 2 to ensure that data collection is done according to the protocol, the data collected are traceable, and a data management plan is in place.
+Typically an on-site audit is conducted at the end of Year 1 or during Year 2 to ensure that data collection is done according to the protocol, the data collected are traceable, and a data management plan is in place.
 If problems are encountered and not addressed adequately, a follow-up visit may be needed.

 B. Audit of the final report

 Unless there are specific reasons to expedite the review of a final report, the timing of the final report QA audit will be decided during the first discussion of the draft final report by the Review Committee.
 The following guidelines will be followed:

 - If the Review Committee thinks that the draft final report does not require additional analyses, then a QA audit of the draft report should be scheduled immediately after the first discussion by the Review Committee, so the investigators can address all issues raised by the auditors in the revised report.